DreamArtist++: Controllable One-Shot Text-to-Image Generation via Positive-Negative Adapter: Methodology

 \subsection{Positive-Negative Prompt-Tuning}

 In essential, conventional prompt-tuning~\cite{PTuning2, PromptZeroshot, PromptCloze, CoPo, CoCoPo, PTVision, PromptTuning, PrefixTuning} optimistically considers only one prompt.
 Namely, it directly aligns it with the downstream task and learns a mapping from the prompt to the training set.
-However, this easily leads to collapse and over-fitting, when there are very few samples given in the training stage.
+However, based on our aforementioned analysis, applying these methods directly to the diffusion model may easily lead to collapse and overfitting, particularly when the training stage involves a limited samples.
 Especially, for one-shot text-to-image generation, this prompt-tuning has a remarkable over-fitting to the reference image and generates images with limited diversity and even artifacts.
-Accordingly, we propose positive-negative prompt-tuning to address these problems, which learns to generate in a self-induced manner.
-With PNPT, the model disentangles the conventional prompt tuning into two components and implicitly induces and corrects the generation, like positive-negative learning or introspection.
+Accordingly, we propose positive-negative prompt-tuning to address these problems, which disentangles the conventional prompt tuning into two components and learns to generate in a self-induced manner.

-Specifically, given a noise map $z_t$, it can be guided respectively by positive and negative text prompts and yields two different feature maps $z^p$ and $z^n$.
+Specifically, based on the CFG mechanism, given a noise map $z_t$, it can be guided respectively by positive and negative text prompts and yields two different feature maps $z_{t-1}^p$ and $z_{t-1}^n$.
 It is expected that $z^p$ contains the desired characteristics of the reference image, while $z^n$ contains the characteristics we prefer to be excluded from the generated image for rectification.
-As stated in \cite{GLIDE}, the model can be extrapolated in the direction of $z^p$ and away from $z^n$, with the following guiding strategy: where $\gamma$ is a weight factor and $f_m$ indicates the function of \cref{equ:neg_prompt} for simplicity.
+Our approach involves the simultaneous learnable positive and negative pseudo-words ($S^p_*$ and $S^n_*$) and maximizes the log-likelihood of $\frac{p_{\theta}(w_t|S^p_*)}{p_{\theta}(w_t|S^n_*)}$.
+Therefore, the loss function of DreamArtist is defined as follows:

-Accordingly, our positive-negative prompt-tuning has two learnable pseudo-words ($S^p_*$ and $S^n_*$) for positive and negative text prompts, respectively, and updates the pre-trained text-encoder and diffusion models.
-DreamArtist jointly learns $S^p_*$ and $S^n_*$. $S^p_*$ aggressively captures the salient characteristics from the reference image, while $S^n_*$ rectifies mistakes and inadequacies from the positive embedding.
-Then our PNPT loss is:
+DreamArtist learns $S^p_*$ and $S^n_*$ jointly, which ensures that the training and inference are guided in the same direction, thus eliminating artifacts and improving the quality of image generation and controllability of features.
+It avoids the problem of inaccurate feature generation or uncontrollable outcomes caused by incorrect guidance.